Oxen-AI/oxen-ai.github.io/src/init.md

 # Where to start?

+First you will want to [install Oxen](./development/installation.md).
+Once you have the tool up and running, we can dive into the implementation details.

 In order to fully grok the Oxen codebase, it's important to define a few terms and understand the different [domain objects](domains.md).
 This way you'll have the right terminology to build upon and know where to look when adding or debugging features.
+Let's start by learning about [repositories](./domains/repository.md).